-When trying to select one entity from many overlapping ones, you can cycle through possible snap points by pressing the Tab key repeatedly.
+When selecting one entity from many overlapping ones, you can cycle through possible snap points by pressing the Tab key repeatedly.
 The entity that is highlighted is the one selected.

 Hit Ctrl to select the whole solid.

-Polylines consist of a chain of line and/or arc segments.
-Polylines have properties that ordinary lines lack, such as width, elevation and thickness.
+Polylines consist of a chain of line and arc segments.
+Polylines have properties that ordinary lines lack, such as width, elevation, and thickness.
 Draw polylines with the PLine command.

 34 Follow Line Tangents

-Use the Follow option if you want to continue drawing lines, arcs, or polylines from the last point and in the same tangent direction.
+Use the Follow option to continue drawing lines, arcs, or polylines from the last point and in the same tangent direction.

 35 Live preview of Line Values